rakheesingh/food_for_foody/README.md

 ##What is Npm ?
 It is a node package manager, using npm we download the node packages and update those

+##What is a bundler?
+helps us to minify our project files like css and images, decrease the size of our project

+Step 1- use command npm init
+step 2- intall bundler, here installing webapcks step 3- add node module to .gitignore